 Opera News called Fenlon Lamb “moving and convincing” and Seen and Heard International complemented her “well-honed theatrical sensibility.”
 Ms. Lamb brings these qualities of experience and perspective as an outstanding singing actress to her work as a stage director.

-Most recently, Ms. Lamb directed a new production of Hansel and Gretel for Nightingale Opera Theatre that was hailed as “fresh and alluring from curtain to curtain,” and a “fizzing and delightful” Il Barbiere di Siviglia “displaying theatrical ingenuity and artistic taste” for Palm Beach Opera’s 2014 International Season.
-She also directed Our Town and Alcina with the young artists of that company to critical acclaim.
+Previously, Fenlon made her debut at Dayton Opera directing The Pearl Fishers, joined Mobile Opera for Werther with Gran Wilson in the title role and returned to Arizona Opera as stage director for a “grand and gripping” Rigoletto.
+She directed the young artists of the Crested Butte Music Festival in a production of Don Pasquale and a new production of Hansel and Gretel for Nightingale Opera Theatre that was hailed as “fresh and alluring from curtain to curtain.”
+For Palm Beach Opera‘s 2013 International season Fenlon directed a “fizzing and delightful” Il Barbiere di Siviglia “displaying theatrical ingenuity and artistic taste.”
+Ms. Lamb also directed Our Town and Alcina with the young artists of that company to critical acclaim.
 She returned to Opera Carolina as Stage Director for Der Fliegende Holländer with Greer Grimsley in a production lauded for its “intriguing visuals, startling set contexts and projections…balancing operatic polish, romantic beauty and feminist critique.”